ahyakamil/akgo/README.md

 # AKGo
 Easy and simple Go framework for build API

-AKGo is a framework equipped with an exception handler, log filter, env, and MDC.
+AKGo is a framework equipped with exception handler, log filter, env, and MDC.
 AKGo also has a consistent response template, making it very easy to use.

 Endpoint: /hello<br>